will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.

 Terms and conditions of transactions with related parties:

 The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
-Outstanding balances at the end of the year are unsecured and settlement occurs in cash and there have been no guarantees provided or received for any related party receivables or payables except in case of one of the related party referred in note 49.
+Outstanding balances at the end of the year are unsecured and settlement occurs in cash and no guarantees have been provided or received for any related party receivables or payables except in case of one of the related party referred in note 52.

 The Company was set-up with the object of, inter alia, establishing, operating and maintaining wireless communication towers.
 This is the only activity performed and is thus also the main source of risks and returns.
 The Company's segments as reviewed by the Chief Operating Decision Maker (CODM) does not result into identification of different ways / sources into which they see the performance of the Company.
 Accordingly, the Company has a single reportable and geographical segment.
 Hence, the relevant disclosures as per Ind AS 108, "Operating Segments” are not applicable to the Company.